DaneHarrison/Handler/README.md

 ### Making changes
 1. Create a new gesture:
-All new gestures should be added to the gesture folder and should implement the [gesture base class]() as well as some sort of cooldown to prevent duplicate actions
+All new gestures should be added to the gesture folder and should implement the [gesture base class](https://github.com/DaneHarrison/Handler/blob/main/src/gestures/gesture.py) as well as some sort of cooldown to prevent duplicate actions

 2. Adding it to HandTracker:
-The list of gestures, where new gesture should be added to, can be found in the [HandTracker]() constructor.
+The list of gestures, where new gesture should be added to, can be found in the [HandTracker](https://github.com/DaneHarrison/Handler/blob/main/src/handTracker.py) constructor.
 Not that the once a gesture is detected, all other checks are abandoned.
 In short, **order matters**

+3. Distances:
+Currently, gestures are detected based on distances between different hand points, however, these will vary between users and how close a user is to their camera.
+Therefore, it is important that all distances for all future changes be calculated in a similar range i.e **[38 - 45]** as seen in the [setup file](https://github.com/DaneHarrison/Handler/blob/main/src/gestures/setup.py)

-3. Testing:
+4. Testing:
 Gestures are detected by distances between different hand points, therefore, to test which hand points are most unique to a given gesture it is useful to use the setup gesture.
-This option can easily be toggled through the SETUP_MODE constant  in [main]()
+This option can easily be toggled through the SETUP_MODE constant  in [main](https://github.com/DaneHarrison/Handler/blob/main/src/main.py)

-4. Distances:
-Currently, gestures are detected based on distances between different hand points.
-However, these will vary between users and distances

 <br>